FCA's CCI regime

 10.2 Benchmarks

 Where applicable, benchmarks will need to be included in the line graph.
 For UK UCITS and non-UCITS retail schemes, manufacturers must include in their graph the benchmarks contained in their prospectus, where they have at least one.
-Manufacturers of recognised schemes, qualified investor schemes, and long-term asset funds have used one or more benchmarks, will need to include benchmarks in the graph regardless of whether they have been included in their prospectus.
+Manufacturers of recognised schemes and long-term asset funds which have used one or more benchmarks, will need to include benchmarks in the graph regardless of whether they have been included in their prospectus.

 For other types of CCIs, the FCA has proposed that the graph should include a relevant benchmark to allow consumers to compare and assess the product’s performance, and to support their understanding of the performance information.
 The FCA has confirmed however that manufacturers will not be required to choose a benchmark, if the manufacturer considers that there is not a suitable one.